-Second, the p value can be easily hacked through "N-chasing," a term coined by Stansbury (2020), because the p value decreases monotonically as sample size increases (Chén et al. 2023).
-N-chasing guarantees the statistical significance at any pre-specified threshold, even if the actual effect (or unstandardized effect size) is very small and has no practical significance [true importance] (Huang 2023a).
-Chén et al. (2023) considered p-hacking to be a paradox.
-However, we argue that this paradox stems from the intrinsic property of the p value.
+Second, the p value can be easily hacked through "N-chasing," a term coined by Stansbury (2020), because the p value decreases monotonically as the sample size increases (Chén et al. 2023).
+"N-chasing" guarantees the "statistical significance" at any pre-specified threshold, even if the actual effect (or unstandardized effect size) is very small and has no practical significance (Huang 2023a).
+Chén et al. (2023) considered p-hacking to be a "paradox."
+However, this "paradox" stems from the intrinsic property of the p value.
 Chén et al. (2023) offered several suggestions to avoid p-hacking, including "... consider sample size and effect size during experimental plans."
 On the other hand, they stated,

-Indeed, given unlimited resources, most people may prefer studies with very large sample sizes because they feel larger sample studies are more reliable than smaller trials.
-Here, we do not advocate against large-sample studies (which have many advantages, as we see below); rather, we argue that one should treat the p value contextually and avoid being that aggressive scientist.
+"Indeed, given unlimited resources, most people may prefer studies with very large sample sizes because they feel larger sample studies are more reliable than smaller trials.
+Here, we do not advocate against large-sample studies (which have many advantages, as we see below); rather, we argue that one should treat the p value contextually and avoid being that aggressive scientist."

-We argue that their suggestions cannot help solve the p-hacking problem, because there is nothing to stop scientists from using large samples, which is actually preferred, whenever possible, in any study.
-Therefore, the p-hacking problem caused by N-chasing cannot be solved unless the p value-based hypothesis testing is abandoned.
+In the authors' opinion, their suggestions cannot help solve the p-hacking problem, as there is nothing to stop scientists from doing N-chasing (or using large samples, which is actually preferred, whenever possible, in any study) unless the pvalue-based hypothesis testing is abandoned.

-The meaning of the p value produced by the two-sample z-test
+3. On the meaning of the p value produced by the two-sample z-test